 The wooden creations in front of Rebecca DeGroot look Martian, as though they’ve just scuttled right out of the pages of H.G.
 Wells’ “The War of The Worlds” to await orders from the mother ship.

-Actually, they’re bowls, albeit unsettling ones, and DeGroot has been infatuated with them ever since creating her first one (seen below) for a Functional Art class.
+Actually, they’re bowls, albeit unsettling ones, and DeGroot has been infatuated with them ever since creating her first one (seen below) for a Sculpture and Functional Art class.
 Despite repeated cautioning from her teacher that every aspect of her design would be extremely challenging and time consuming, DeGroot let her imagination run wild.
-Before long she was turning out her creature-like bowls at a prolific rate, each one with it’s own unique physical characteristics.
+Before long she was turning out her creature-like bowls at a prolific rate, each one with its own unique physical characteristics.

 The first in DeGroot's series of creature-like bowls, complete with a complicated tambour that runs around a track

 "I was really drawn to this concept of taking a typical domestic object and adding animalistic qualities to it,” DeGroot says.
 “There’s a shock value in a bowl with legs that looks like it might start crawling around the table.
 I loved seeing people’s reactions, so I just started to make more.”

 Though DeGroot admits that the bowls are "a series that I need to work my way out of,” (she spent an entire summer on one bowl) she doesn’t see the medium as limiting.
 If anything, her enthralling creations are a direct result of the deep feeling of freedom that creating art has always given her.
 Homeschooled until the 7th grade by her mother, who was also an artist, DeGroot found early on that art stimulated something inside her that other subjects couldn’t.

 More of DeGroot's wooden bowls, shown here with a custom table she designed in a similar animalistic fashion